 Bronwyn James graduated from CAPA College in 2012 before gaining a BA Hons in Acting from ALRA.
-She is now a professional actress with credits which include Hangmen (Court Theatre and West End transfer), Call The Midwife, Cold Feet and the BBC’s The ABC Murders (2018).
+She is now a professional actress with credits which include Hangmen (Court Theatre and West End transfer), Call The Midwife, Cold Feet, the BBC’s The ABC Murders (2018) and ITV’s Wild Bill.
 Bronwyn is best known for the character Fanny Lambert in Harlots.
-She will return to our screens in ITV’s Wild Bill later in 2019.

 Alex Bowen graduated from CAPA College in 2010 before continuing her Musical Theatre training at Bird College and Arts Educational Schools London.
 She is now a professional performer, choreographer and teacher.
 Alex recently took on the starring role of Kiki Dee in the world premier of Dusty alongside Katherine Kingsley and Rufus Hound.
 We’re thrilled that Alex has returned to CAPA College to teach jazz and choreography to the Class of 2020 as well choreographing two of our incredible Main Stage performances for Move It 2019.